araichev/mustaching/README.rst

     :target: http://mybinder.org:/repo/araichev/budgeting

-Some Python 3.4+ code for slicing, dicing, and plotting a CSV of personal finance data.
+Python 3.4+ code for summarizing and plotting a CSV of personal finance data.
 Uses Pandas and Python-Highcharts to do most of the work.

-Examples
+Usage
 =========
 Play with the IPython notebook ``examples.ipynb``.
 You can do so online by clicking the Binder badge above.